aciccarello/ciccarello.me/_posts/recipes/2021-06-09-ethiopian-firfir-with-eggs.md

 When we get Ethiopian food, there's often leftover injera bread.
 I like to freeze the leftover bread to make Firfir.
 There are lots of variations on this dish but here is the latest way I've made it.

 ## Inspiration
+My recipe is in no way traditional.
+I used the following recipes as inspiration.
+Please let me know if you have another, more authentic recommendation.

 - <a href="https://www.allrecipes.com/recipe/254856/ethiopian-firfir-with-dried-beef-quanta-firfir/" rel="noopener noreferrer">Ethiopian Firfir with Dried Beef (allrecipes.com)</a>
 - <a href="http://unfussyepicure.com/2015/09/ethiopian-huevos-rancheros-firfir-with-egg.html" rel="noopener noreferrer">Ethiopian Huevos Rancheros (unfussyepicure.com)</a>
 - <a href="https://ethiopianfoodguide.com/quanta-firfir/" rel="noopener noreferrer">Quanta Firfir Recipe (ethiopianfoodguide.com)</a>